Genivia/ugrep/README.md

 Development roadmap
 -------------------

-*if something should be improved or added to ugrep, then let me know!*
+- quality assurance by [testing and validation](https://github.com/Genivia/ugrep-testing) to make sure ugrep is reliable

-- #1 priority is quality assurance to make sure ugrep is reliable, see [testing and validation](https://github.com/Genivia/ugrep-testing)
+- make ugrep run even faster with future updates and post [reproducible performance results](https://github.com/Genivia/ugrep-benchmarks)

-- make ugrep run even faster and share [reproducible performance results](https://github.com/Genivia/ugrep-benchmarks)
+- consider new features requested by users when useful to support a broad use case

 Overview
 --------